 - While the wings are in the oven you can start the glaze.
 Heat the oil in a small pan and cook the garlic for 30 seconds, careful not to let it burn.

-- Carefully add the whiskey and let it cook down for 2 minutes.
+- Carefully add the whiskey and let it reduce for 2 minutes.

 - Next add the rest of the glaze ingredients (except the cornstarch mixture) and cook, simmering for 10 minutes.

 - Pour in the cornstarch mixture to thicken the glaze.
-Bring to a boil and cook for another 10 minutes, then set aside.
+Bring to a boil and cook for another 10 minutes, then cover to keep warm and set aside.

 - Once the oil temperature reaches 350º, fry the wings for 2-3 minutes until the coating is light brown in color and crispy.

-- Toss the wings in the whiskey glaze and serve.
+- Toss the wings in the whiskey glaze and serve immediately.

 If you don’t have a thermometer for the oil, stick the handle of a wooden spoon in the oil.
 If it bubbles then your oil is ready.

-Alternately, if you don’t want to fry, you can stop after the wings have been baked, toss them in the glaze and serve.
+Alternately, if you don’t want to fry, you can stop after the wings have been baked, skip the flour coating and just toss them in the whiskey glaze and serve.

 Keywords: chicken wing recipe, fried chicken wings recipe, crispy chicken wings, easy chicken wings recipe, whiskey glaze, how to fry chicken wings